josebarrios23/Haggle-Frontend/README.md

 ## Stretch Goals

-- **Advanced Search Functionality**: Enhance the search functionality with advanced filters, such as sorting by Subject or if the course is free.
+- **Advanced Search Functionality**: Search allows you to look for specific items using keywords.

 - **Tailwind for Styling**: Implement Tailwind CSS for styling the project, ensuring a consistent and modern UI.